-I. a marked incongruence between one's experienced/expressed gender and primary and/or secondary sex characteristics;

-II. a strong desire to be rid of one's primary and/or secondary sex characteristics;

-III. a strong desire for the primary and/or secondary sex characteristics of another gender;

-IV. a strong desire to be of another gender;

-V. a strong desire to be treated as another gender; and/or

-VI. a strong conviction that one has the typical feelings and reactions of another gender.
+- I. a marked incongruence between one's experienced/expressed gender and primary and/or secondary sex characteristics; - II. a strong desire to be rid of one's primary and/or secondary sex characteristics; - III. a strong desire for the primary and/or secondary sex characteristics of another gender; - IV. a strong desire to be of another gender; - V. a strong desire to be treated as another gender; and/or - VI. a strong conviction that one has the typical feelings and reactions of another gender.

-Psychological techniques that attempt to treat gender dysphoria via attempts to alter the individual's gender identity or expression to one considered appropriate for the person's assigned sex (conversion treatments) have typically been shown to be ineffective.
-Most providers agree (and research supports) that the most effective and reasonable course of treatment for individuals with gender dysphoria is gender transition, which, for many, will eventually involve gender-affirming surgery of some type; and, for individuals with persistent gender dysphoria, this option is considered medically necessary.
-This conclusion is supported by evidence that individuals with untreated gender dysphoria have higher rates of depression, anxiety, substance abuse problems, and suicide.
+Psychological techniques that attempt to treat gender dysphoria via attempts to alter the individual's gender identity or expression to one considered appropriate for the person's assigned sex (conversion treatments) have been shown to be ineffective.
+Research studies have shown the most effective course of treatment for people with gender dysphoria is gender transition which for many may involve social transition, hormonal therapy, psychotherapy, and gender-affirming surgery.
+Evidence demonstrates that individuals with untreated gender dysphoria develop higher rates of depression, anxiety, substance use disorders, and suicide.

-The literature related to gender reassignment surgery has numerous limitations (e.g., lack of controlled studies, evidence not collected prospectively, large number of patients lost to follow-up).
+The literature related to gender affirming surgery has numerous limitations (e.g., lack of controlled studies, evidence not collected prospectively, large number of patients lost to follow-up).
 However, the majority of patients in case series and cohort studies experienced successful outcomes in terms of subjective self-assessment of their surgery, as well as low rates of regret.

-The World Professional Association for Transgender Health or WPATH (formerly known as the Harry Benjamin International Gender Dysphoria Association) Standards of Care (SOC) for the Health of Transsexual, Transgender, and Gender Nonconforming People, and the DSM-5 criteria, are widely accepted as definitive documents in the area of gender dysphoria treatment.
-Per WPATH, the rationale for a preoperative, 12-month experience of living in an identitycongruent gender role is as follows: The criterion noted for some types of genital surgeries-i.e., that patients engage in 12 continuous months of living in a gender role that is congruent with their gender identity-is based on expert clinical consensus that this experience provides ample opportunity for patients to experience and socially adjust in their desired gender role, before undergoing irreversible surgery.
-The social aspects of changing one's gender role are usually challenging-often more so than the physical aspects.
-Changing gender role can have profound personal and social consequences, and the decision to do so should include an awareness of what the familial, interpersonal, educational, vocational, economic, and legal challenges are likely to be, so that people can function successfully in their gender role.
-Support from a qualified mental health professional and from peers can be invaluable in ensuring a successful gender role adaptation (Bockting, 2008).
+The World Professional Association for Transgender Health or WPATH (formerly known as the Harry Benjamin International Gender Dysphoria Association) Standards of Care (SOC) for the Health of Transsexual, Transgender, and Gender Nonconforming People are widely accepted as the definitive guidelines for the treatment of gender dysphoria.
+Per WPATH, the rationale for a preoperative, 12-month experience of living in an identity-congruent gender role is as follows: The criterion noted for some types of genital surgeries-i.e., that patients engage in 12 continuous months of living in a gender role that is congruent with their gender identity-is based on expert clinical consensus that this experience provides ample opportunity for patients to experience and socially adjust in their desired gender role, before undergoing irreversible surgery.
+The social aspects of changing one's gender role may be challenging-for some, this may be more challenging than medical transition.
+Social transition may have profound personal and social consequences, and the decision to do so should include an awareness of what the familial, interpersonal, educational, vocational, economic, and legal challenges are likely to be, so that people can function successfully in their gender role.
 The duration of 12 months allows for a range of different life experiences and events that may occur throughout the year (e.g., family events, holidays, vacations, season-specific work or school experiences).
-During this time, patients should present consistently, on a day-to-day basis and across all settings of life, in their desired gender role.
-This includes coming out to partners, family, friends, and community members (e.g., at school, work, other settings).